Best double glazing companies: How to buy double glazing Your rights when buying double glazing

 The trader must also provide a copy of the signed contract (or confirmation of the contract) before or at the same time that the windows are delivered and before the performance of any services commences.
 For online contracts the information can be given online before the consumer places the order but must be confirmed in a durable medium no later than when the windows are delivered and before services commence.

-Always remember that if you make the contract at the trader’s premises you have no automatic right to cancel.
-Check the contract to see whether the trader has given you any right to cancel and, if so, whether you would forfeit any money.
+Always remember that if you make the contract at the trader’s premises you have no legal right to cancel.
+But you should still check the contract to see whether the trader has given you any right to cancel and, if so, whether you would forfeit any money.